cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-Can you find out from ChatGPT the following
-- What's the best practice to respond to reviewer reviews in a pull request?
-- How to respond to inline comments in a conversation in a pull request?

-You can use this PR to practice them.

----

 Can you also run your code through ChatGPT to see if there’s anything (no matter how minor) that could be improved?
 I noticed some small inconsistencies, but I believe you can identify them yourself with ChatGPT’s help.

 ---